+Hello.
 This is a guitar that needs no introduction: the Schecter Pete Townshend Telecaster.
-Originally introduced to Pete by his guitar tech Alan Rogan in '78, Pete used this model (then called: the Saturn V) from '79 (Concert for Kampuchea) to '85 (Live Aid).
-The original is now on display at the Rock n Roll Hall of Fame in Cleveland, Ohio.
+Originally introduced to Pete by his guitar tech Alan Rogan in '78, Pete used this model from '79 (Concert for Kampuchea) to '85 (Live Aid).
+The guitar was later put up for auction at Christys Auction House and sold for $32,000.

-This Townshend Tele is in excellent near mint condition and the body has a stunning surface finish that is as shiny as glass (see photos).
+This Townshend Tele is in very good condition for its 35 years of age.
+The body has a stunning surface finish that is as shiny as glass (see photos).
 As Pete himself has commented back in 1982:

 “These Schecter guitars are superbly made and easy to play and they sound glorious…....Don't be fooled by imitations of old guitars, these Schecters are unique!”

-Here are the specifications for this fine instrument; COLOR: Black (Schecter calls this color Graphite) with Single Cream Binding, BODY: Alder, NECK: Birdseye Maple neck and fingerboard, U Shape, MACHINE HEADS: Staggered Pole Length Vintage style tuners in black, SCALE LENGTH: 25.5 (648 mm), NO. OF FRETS: 21 Jumbo Frets, NECK and BRIDGE PICKUPS: Kent Armstong Z+ humbuckers neck and bridge, CONTROLS: Master Volume (wired to switch the neck pickup from parallel to series) and Master Tone (wired to split the bridge pickup, which is exactly how Pete has his wired!), BRIDGE: Schecter Tele Bridge with 6 Saddles in black, PICKUP SWITCHING: 3-Position Toggle: Position 1: Bridge Pickup 2.
+Here are the specifications for this vintage instrument; all parts are native/original to this guitar.
+SERIAL NUMBER: 8240 (T729P), COLOR: Black (Schecter calls this color Graphite) with Single Cream Binding, BODY: Center Seam Alder construction, NECK: Solid one piece Birdseye Maple neck, C profiled, MACHINE HEADS: Staggered Pole Length Vintage Schecter tuners in black, SCALE LENGTH: 25.5 (648 mm), NO. OF FRETS: 22 Jumbo Frets, NECK and BRIDGE PICKUPS: Schecter humbuckers, CONTROLS: Master Volume (wired to split the neck pickup) and Master Tone (wired to split the bridge pickup), BRIDGE: Schecter Brass Tele Bridge with 6 Saddles in black, PICKUP SWITCHING: 3-Position Toggle: Position 1: Bridge Pickup 2.
 Bridge and Neck Pickup 3.
-Neck Pickup, HARDWARE: Black, soft case included.
+Neck Pickup, HARDWARE: Black, Original Schecter Hard Case and Pete Townshend strap included.